chaturvedi-lab/Introductory-data-analyses-with-R/data_analyses_steps.md

 * There are over 6000 published extension packages for R, many aimed at genetics and genomics research.

-2. Using R
+**2. Using R**
 R is a free implemention of S, for which John Chambers won the ACM Software Systems award.
 For the S system, which has forever altered how people analyze, visualize, and manipulate data.
 The downside is that using R effectively may require changing how you analyze, visualize, and manipulate data.
 R is a command-line system, not a point-and-click system.

-3. A Calculator
+**3. A Calculator**
 R can be used as a calculator.
 Here are a few things to try:

 ```bash